 - Relative Humidity = 60 to 70 percent

 Although they are cooked like a starch, shell beans originate as a vegetable, so I group them together with other storage veggies.
-Like onions and garlic, they prefer cool, dry storage.
+Like onions and garlic, store in a cool, dry location.
 (See a trend here?)
-They have an even wider range of acceptable temperatures, making them a great preparedness item to keep stashed in a cooler bedroom, closet or pantry as part of your long term food storage.

 - Preferred temperature range = 32 to 50°F (0 to 10°C)